Network Modeling of Asynchronous Change-Points in Multivariate Time Series: The Model

 \subsection{Change-Point Prior}

-The change-point locations in each series are determined by the multivariate hidden state process $\{\bX_t\}_{t=1, ..., T}$ where $\bX_t = (X_{1, t}, ..., X_{d, t})^{'}$ is the vector containing the times of the most recent change-point before time $t$ for each series.
-Since the first segment in each series starts at time $t=1$, the process is initialised by
+We now describe our prior on the hidden state process, which we refer to as the NetCP process.
+The change-point locations in each series are determined by the multivariate hidden state process $\{\bX_t\}_{t=1, ..., T}$ where $\bX_t = (X_{1, t}, ..., X_{d, t})^{'}$ is the vector of run lengths for each series.
+Since the first segment in each series starts at time $t=1$, the process is initialized by